taherh/pysimsearch/README.md

 Full documentation is at http://taherh.github.com/pysimsearch/

-This library is primarily for pedagogical purposes, not production usage.
-The code here is meant to illustrate the basic workings of similarity and indexing engines, without worrying about scalability.
-Although scalability is essential for any real indexing engine, the additional complexity that introduces often obscures the simple concepts that drive modern information retrieval systems.
+This library is primarily for pedagogical purposes, not production use.
+The code here is meant to illustrate the basic workings of similarity and indexing engines, without worrying much about optimization and efficiency.
+Although efficiency down to the byte is necessary for any real indexing engine, the additional complexity that introduces often obscures the simple concepts that drive modern information retrieval systems.
+Certain patterns used for scaling indexes (e.g., distributed indexes) are included, although not optimized nearly to the extent necessary for large-scale produciton use.

-Although it is currently for Python 2.7 series, we use `__future__` imports to match Python 3 as closely as possible.
+Although the code is currently for Python 2.7 series, we use ``__future__`` imports to match Python 3 as closely as possible.

+If you are interested in learning more about search and information retrieval, I highly recommend the following two books:

+* [Managing Gigabytes](http://amzn.to/qg6Zhe), by Witten, Moffat, and Bell
+* [Introduction to Information Retrieval](http://amzn.to/oz2O27), by Manning, Schütze, and Raghavan

 Sample command-line usage
 -------------------------